DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 software engineers (RSEs) in Germany, where funding bodies increasingly acknowledge the importance and value of sustainable research software infrastructures.
-The German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), the largest funding body for basic research in Germany, for example, has opened a call for sustainable research software development (DFG 2016) at the end of 2016 and a second call for quality management in research software (DFG 2019b) in June 2019.
-We note that the first call was oversubscribed by a factor of 10-15, a strong indicator of unmet demand.
+The German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), the largest funding body for fundamental research in Germany, for example, opened a call for sustainable research software development (DFG 2016) at the end of 2016 and a second call for quality management in research software (DFG 2019b) in June 2019.
+The first call was oversubscribed by a factor of 10-15, a strong indicator of unmet demand.
 As another example, the 2019 “Guidelines for Safeguarding Good Research Practice” Code of Conduct of the DFG (DFG 2019a) now explicitly list software side by side with